tomsWebConsulting/twcsl/v7.1/Portfolio Page Project Collection Type Class Add/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[portfolio page project collection type class add.html][4]** to Project Settings > Advanced > Page Header Code Injection for the portfolio page.
-Please see [per-page code injection][5].
+Refer to [Per-page code injection][5] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[portfolio page project collection type class add.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][6].
+Refer to [Add code to code injection][6] for details.

 ## Class Name

 The code adds the **twc-pppctca-collection-type-portfolio-project** class name